peoray/v3/content/posts/hide-vue-code-production/index.md

 In this article, I will show you how to disable it so your code and data won't be exposed.

 If you used the Vue CLI to create your project, then follow these steps:

-You make changes to the internal webpack config with the vue.config.js file at the project root (you may need to create it manually).

 - Create a `vue.config.js` file in the root of your project folder.
 If you already have it, no need to recreate it again.